wolly66/wpit-funny-name-generator/readme.txt

 In order to generate ninja name use [ninja_calc] shortcode, Jedi name use [jedi-calc] shortcode and Mad Max name use [madmax_calc] shortcode.

 == Frequently Asked Questions ==

+= Ninja name generator =
+In order too generate ninja name use [ninja_calc] shortcode

+= Jedi name generator =
+In order too generate Jedi name use [jedi-calc] shortcode

+= Mad Max name generator =
+In order too generate Max name use [madmax_calc] shortcode

+= Unicorn name generator =
-In order too generate ninja name use [ninja_calc] shortcode, Jedi name use [jedi-calc] shortcode, Mad Max name use [madmax_calc] shortcode, Unicorn name use [unicorn_calc] shortcode.
+In order too generate Unicorn name use [unicorn_calc] shortcode

+= Do the plugin store data= =
 No data will be stored.

 = How can I contribute? =
-Drop by the [Wpit Funny Name Generator GitHub](https://github.com/wolly66/wpit-funny-name-generator) repository and look through the open issues and pull requests.
+Drop by the [Wpit Funny Name Generator GitHub](https://github.com/wolly66/wpit-blog-stats) repository and look through the open issues and pull requests.

+= How can I translate this plugin in my language? =
 To translate in your language [Wpit Funny Name](https://translate.wordpress.org/projects/wp-plugins/wpit-funny-name-generator)

 == Changelog ==
-1.0

-First release
+= 1.2 =

+* release date May 20, 2020
+* Styled better Unicorn form

-1.1
+= 1.1 =

+* release date May 20, 2020
-Added unicorn generator as requested by Johann van der Westhuizen.
+* Added unicorn generator as requested by Johann van der Westhuizen.

+= 1.0 =

+* First release